sharkMon – deep trace file monitoring

 - data saved in Database – long history

-Since all IT Data is network data – network packets data does travel the whole IT delivery chain – and transports the infomration about status and performance : DNS und LDAP codes and times, Network Transfer and Application Performance, Server Responsetimes & Return Codes, Frontend / Backend Performance – or any content of a readable packet.
+IT Data is network data – network packets travel the whole IT delivery chain – and transport the information about status and performance between endpoints: DNS und LDAP codes and times, Network and Application Performance, Server Responsetimes & Return Codes, Frontend / Backend Performance – or any content of a readable packet.

-If Application is slow, Service not reachable, Error codes — all info about these symptoms – and often about the causes – can be found in packet.
+If Application is slow, Service not reachable, Error codes — infos about these symptoms – and often about the causes – can be found in packets.

-interTrace imports these data – and does provide all requireded performance and status metrics.
+– imports network packet data – and does provide required performance and status metrics conained in such packets.

-interTrace is using pcap files generated everywhere in the network – in the cloud on servers, at user PCs, firewalls, capture appliances etc. and aggregate distributed capture sources into a single monitoring pane.
+– is using pcap files generated everywhere in the network – in the cloud on servers, at user PCs, firewalls, capture appliances etc. and can aggregate distributed capture sources into a single monitoring pane.

 – longtime data – import realtime large numbers of pcap files for hours, days, weeks – created by various trace tools like Tcpdump, Tshark, or a capture appliance